SecDev-Lab/wish/wish-log-analysis-api/README.md

 # wish-log-analysis-api

-A serverless application that provides an API for analyzing command execution logs.
+A serverless application that provides both an API and a library for analyzing command execution logs.

 ## Project Overview

-This project receives command execution results (command, exit code, stdout, stderr), analyzes them using a LangGraph processing flow, and returns the results via an API.
+This project receives command execution results (command, exit code, stdout, stderr), analyzes them using a LangGraph processing flow, and returns the results via an API or library interface.

 ### Main Features